npalomin/streetspace_dataset_ldn/README.md

 ## Methodology

-The complete methodology is presented in the CASA Working Paper 212 ["Quantifying and Mapping Streetspace: a Geocomputational Method for the Citywide Analysis of Pedestrian and Vehicular Streetspace"](https://www.ucl.ac.uk/bartlett/casa/publications/2019/sep/casa-working-paper-212) by Nicolas Palominos and Duncan A Smith published September 2019.
+The complete methodology is presented in the CASA Working Paper 212 ["Quantifying and Mapping Streetspace: a Geocomputational Method for the Citywide Analysis of Pedestrian and Vehicular Streetspace"](https://www.ucl.ac.uk/bartlett/casa/publications/2019/sep/casa-working-paper-212) by Nicolas Palominos and Duncan A Smith published in September 2019.
 The dataset is generated through a processing model using QGIS and R softwares.
 Metrics of pavement and carriageway widths are derived from urban topographic data published for research purposes by Ordnance Survey (OS) under a Digimap Licence.

 ## Codebook